petersulyok/smfc/README.md

 Three endpoints are available:

-- `/metrics` — temperatures, fan levels, per-device readings, standby states, and service identity in Prometheus text format.
+- `/metrics` — for Prometheus and Grafana: feeds dashboards and alerting rules with live fan and temperature data.
-- `/snapshot` — the same data as a JSON object, easy to inspect with `curl | jq`.
+- `/snapshot` — for `smfc-client` and ad-hoc inspection: delivers the same data as a structured JSON object.
-- `/healthz` — returns `ok`; useful as a quick liveness check.
+- `/healthz` — for monitoring and orchestration: confirms the service is up and responding.

 Verify locally: